MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-quote-pdf.md

 Create and share a professional-looking quote by generating a PDF document from a quote record using a standard template from your organization.

 > [!IMPORTANT]
-> The **Create PDF** and **Email as PDF** options are available only if your system administrator has enabled the PDF-generation capability for your organization.
+> The capability to create a quote PDF is introduced in the version 9.0.1905.2010.
+The **Create PDF**, and **Email as PDF** options are available only if your system administrator has enabled the PDF-generation capability for your organization.
 If you do not see these options, please talk to your system administrator.

 1. Open a quote record.